ksajan/Rideshare/README.md

-# Churn Prediction for a Rideshare Company
+# Churn Rate Prediction for a Rideshare Company

 A ride-sharing company is interested in predicting rider retention.